Using this program does NOT impact your existing VA health care, or any other VA benefit. This initiative allows enrolled

 Terrorism, and their family members, with the resources they need to successfully transition to a rewarding career.

 Developed by the U.S. Department of Labor's Veterans' Employment and Training Service (VETS), the REALifelines Advisor

-provides valuable information and access to contact information for one-on-one employment assistance and online
+provides valuable information and access to contact information for one-on-one employment assistance and online resources

 While this site is intended for use by wounded and injured transitioning service members, it offers extensive information and

 The National Alliance on Mental Illness (NAMI) online Veterans Resource Center mission is to help support active duty military

 personnel, veterans and their families facing serious mental illnesses such as depression, post traumatic stress disorder (PTSD)

 California LifeLine telephone program provides discounted home basic phone services to income qualified households.
 This is